-An ISA (Individual Savings Account) is deemed the most popular way to save and invest your money – simply because any interest on your ISA savings or growth on your ISA investments is free of income or capital gains tax.
+An ISA (Individual Savings Account) is one of the most popular way to save and invest your money – simply because any interest on your ISA savings or growth on your ISA investments is free of income or capital gains tax.

 It’s important to remember that if you don’t use your allowance within the tax year, it will be lost.
 Also the earlier in the year you use it, generally the better.

 Here's our quick guide containing useful facts about the different types of ISAs available:

 Cash ISAs – ideal for short-term financial needs, such as saving for a holiday, a car or emergency funds.

 There isn’t a charge involved when setting up a cash ISA, you’re generally able to access your money whenever you wish and there’s no investment risk to your capital.
 However, your capital isn’t protected from inflation, and the interest generated may not be enough to keep pace with inflation.